mayhemer/logan/README.md

   * `line`: the line being currently processed
   * `proc`: the processing state as described above
   * result: *true* to continue the follow, *false* to stop it
+- `.placeholder("name")`: gives a placeholder name to objects that are not tracked ; calling this on an object that has not been `create()`ed will give it a class name "name" by which you can then search the object for ; calling this on an object that has been created doesn't do anything

 For convenience each of these methods (modulo documented exceptions) return back the object, so that they can be chained in the jQuery promise style.